MESA-StartBig/StartBig-2023/03-24-CareerService_KickOff/README.md

 You can do so using the documents you will send them: **Curriculum Vitae, Cover Letter**, your socials like **LinkedIn** and finally face to face in the **Interview process**.

 *How can I handle all this aspects and get the job position or internship that I want?*
-We will now go through each one of them giving general **best practices** and some suggestions
+We will now go through each one of them giving general **best practices** and some suggestions.

 ### Curriculum Vitae (CV)